elbywan/wretch/README.md

 wretch.options({ credentials: "same-origin" }) // Default behaviour stays the same
 ```

-## HTTP method - Options argument
+## HTTP methods extra argument

-In v1 it was possible to set fetch options while calling the http methods enfind the request chain.
+In v1 it was possible to set fetch options while calling the http methods to end the request chain.

 ```js
 /* Previously (wretch@1) */
 wretch("...").get({ my: "option" })
 ```

-This was a rarely used feature and the argument now appends to the base url instead.
+This was a rarely used feature and the extra argument now appends a string to the base url.

 ```js
 /* Now (wretch@2) */